vd3g10/lab1/README.md

   * Tip: If you sign up with your University email address, Github will give you five free private repositories (i.e. not publically-viewable).
   * Head over to www.github.com/edu after signing up to claim your free repositories.
 3. Install the Github client on your iSolutions workstation.
 It can be found under “Additional Software”, from the Desktop.

+You may fork this lab repo before the lab starts.
+It might just save you some time.